 BOARD POLICIES

-Legal policies are based upon State law and litigated cases; the Board does not approve these policies, but are obligated to adhere to them.
+Legal policies are based upon State law and litigated cases; the Board does not approve these policies but are obligated to adhere to them.
 Local policies are adopted by the Board prior to incorporation into the district policy manual. our policy manual is online and can be accessed via our Board of Trustees webpage, or here (link).

 Important policies to know: